 Native Eastern characters could also comprise the bulk of a player character group.
 In this case, the East is not foreign, but still holds mysteries.
 The Easterner knows that the cosmos is vast, complicated, and barely understood by the human mind.
 They know the customs of their culture and perhaps those of others around them.
-Easterners know the history of their lands, and the forces that maintain their traditions.
+The Easterner respects tradition and rejects unnecessary change, at least if a civilian.

 Of course, few farmers or village folk take up a sword and walk the dusty roads that wend through the world like blue veins.
 Those who do are, of necessity, possessed of a certain spark of restlessness.
-In the East, there is more to keep a person in their place.
+In the East, every person knows their place.
+It is set out by birth and in the stars.
 Therefore, those who seek to make their own fortune are rarer than in the West, though, even there, they are already rare indeed.

-Like in the West, a player character from one of the countries detailed herein is likely either something of an anomaly among their kind... or an exile.
+As such, a player character from one of the countries detailed herein is likely either something of an anomaly among their kind... or an exile.
 This is a broad classification and does not apply to all.
-But the circumstances of eastern characters are oft different to ones in the West.
-Nations in the East are larger and more ancient, with rewards for obeying society's rules that are missing in the rough-hewn newborn nations of the West.
-The mindsets and incentives to wander are the same, but characters in the East are less likely to believe themselves capable of overthrowing the Khitan throne or uniting the Hyrkanian trives.
+But one must look at the mentality found in the East.
+People live and die by strict rules.
+Life is circumscribed and predestined.
+Few have hope of rising above the station to which they are born.
+While this is also true in the West, the history of the Bori people is one of rejecting civilization and tearing down what they do not like.
+Overall, this is not true in the East.
 This leads to two very general kinds of player characters - the restless vagabond and the exile.